![]() |

 Part 1 |

-Paperbacked veneer is exactly what the name implies.
-It's a real wood veneer permanently bonded to a paper backing.
+Paper-backed veneer is real wood veneer permanently bonded to a paper backing.
 This backing is applied to keep intact the individual wood veneers used to make up the full width of the sheet.
-A four foot wide paperbacked veneer consists of multiple veneers glued together side by side.
-The backing also minimizes seasonal expansion and contraction of the wood caused by changes in ambient humidity.
+A four foot wide paper-backed veneer consists of multiple veneers glued together side by side.
+The backing also minimizes seasonal expansion and contraction of the wood caused by moisture content fluctuations due to changes in ambient humidity.
 The paper backing is generally available in a 10 and a 20 mil thickness.
 "Mil" or mil thickness is the common measurement of a coating.
 One mil equals 1/1000 of an inch.
 A quarter inch would be 250 mils.
 The backing is not removable.
-A 10 mil backing is best for most projects.
+A 10 mil backing is fine for most projects.
 However, a 20 mil version is available for situations where the substrate is less than perfectly flat.
-In this case, the extra paper thickness allows the veneer maintain a more consistent look after application.
-Keep in mind that the 10 and 20 mil thickness is a reference to the thickness of the paper backing, not the veneer face.
+In this case, the extra paper thickness allows the veneer to maintain a more consistent look after application.
+Keep in mind that 10 and 20 mil is a reference to the thickness of the paper backing, not the veneer face.

 Wood-on-wood, also known as "2-ply veneer" is two wood veneers permanently bonded together.
-The face veneer grain is perpendicular to the backer veneer which provides protection against bubbling which occurs when a veneer is improperly bonded to the substrate.
+The face veneer grain is typically perpendicular to the backer veneer providing protection against bubbling that can occur when a veneer is improperly bonded to the substrate.
 This type of "crossband construction" allows the veneer to bend on moderate curves in the horizontal or vertical direction.
-The veneer used on the back side of a 2-ply veneer is often an imported hardwood of lesser value.
+The veneer used on the back side of a 2-ply veneer is often an imported species of lesser value.
+In most cases, 2-ply veneers are more expensive and a bit harder to work with than the paper-backed alternative.
+The veneer used on the back side of a 2-ply veneer is often a species of lesser value.
+Unless custom-ordered by a specialty manufacturer, the back side veneer is never the same species as the face veneer.

-Pressure sensitive adhesive (PSA) veneer is a type of paperbacked veneer that is a simple and easy alternative for applying veneer without the need for a liquid adhesive.
-Utilizing 3M™ adhesives, PSA veneer provides a permanent bond to any smooth substrate that is dry and free of dust and contaminants.
-PSA-backed veneer is the perfect choice for cabinet refacing, hi-fi speaker building, automotive dashboards and much more.
+Pressure sensitive adhesive (PSA) veneer is a paper-backed veneer with adhesive film applied to the back of the sheet.
+It is a simple and easy alternative to applying veneer with a liquid adhesive.
+Utilizing 3M™ adhesives, PSA veneer provides a permanent bond to a smooth substrate that is dry and free of dust and contaminants.
+PSA-backed veneer is often a good choice for cabinet refacing, speaker building, and much more.
 It can be cut and trimmed with ordinary tools, such as scissors or a razor knife.
-Keep in mind that PSA backed veneer is strong stuff and once it is applied, it can not be repositioned.
+Generally speaking, a project that uses a PSA paper-backed veneer can be considered slightly less durable than a paper-backed veneer that is applied with Titan DX contact cement.
+Keep in mind that PSA backed veneer is strong stuff and once it is applied, it cannot be repositioned.
 More information about applying a PSA veneer can be found further in this article.
+The PSA film used on a 4x8 veneer sheet is 48" wide.
+However, the veneer itself is typically over-sized an inch or so in width because the process of applying the PSA film is imperfect.
+It is a challenge to line up the PSA film with the exact edge of the veneer, so the factory over-sizes the veneer sheet by up to an inch.
+You simply have to trim those edges off before use, but you will end up with a 48" wide veneer.
+It is important to remember that the PSA layer has a shelf life of one year.
+Of course, that seems odd since it is not a liquid, but the manufacturer makes this claim and I have seen a couple of PSA failures where the cause may have been expired shelf life.

 A 10 mil backed veneer is used when the substrate is smooth and flat.
-Some cabinetmakers will only use 10 mil veneer on vertical surfaces and 20 mil on horizontal parts such as desk and table tops.
-Regardless of the substrate position, a 20 mil backed veneer or 2 ply veneer should be used if the substrate is not smooth since the thicker backer will help hide some substrate imperfections.
-Additionally, a 20 mil veneer is often used on curved projects.
+Some cabinetmakers will only use 10 mil veneer on vertical surfaces and 20 mil on horizontal parts such as desk and table tops but I 've never had any issues with 10 mil on a smooth horizontal surface even when I used a semi-gloss finish.
+Regardless of the substrate position, a 20 mil backed veneer veneer should be used if the substrate is not smooth since the thicker backer will help hide some substrate imperfections.
+There is a myth being passed around the internet that says 10 mil paper-backed veneer is not suitable for use with contact cement.
+In 20+ years of working with veneer, I have never found any problems with 10 mil paper-backed veneer adhered with a contact cement that is applied by roller.
+My gut feeling is that those responsible for perpetuating this myth are trying to needlessly upsell to a customer.
+There is no need to upgrade to 20 mil paper backing if a smooth uniform coat of contact cement is applied to a smooth substrate surface.
 Keep in mind that the wood veneer face is the same thickness regardless of the backer.
 The 10 or 20 mil specification refers only to the thickness of the paper backing.

 The standard size for most backed veneer is 4' x 8'.
 The 4 foot measurement is the width of the sheet across the grain.
 The 8 foot measurement is the length of the sheet parallel to the grain.
 Most vendors oversize the sheets by ¼" on both the length and the width.

 The part of the project that the veneer is applied to is called the substrate.
-Here is a list of substrates and adhesive information.
+Below is a list of common substrates and adhesives used in veneering.
 Keep in mind that the substrate must be smooth, clean, dry, and acclimatized prior to application of the veneer.
-Note that this chart applies to paperbacked veneers only.
+Note that this chart applies to paper-backed veneers only.
 More information about various veneering adhesives can be found here.

-Paperbacked veneer can be used with projects that will be exposed to weather.
-However, we have found that epoxy is the only adhesive that will withstand the outdoor environment.
+Paper-backed veneer can be used with projects that will be exposed to weather, but it is often not very durable.
+Epoxy is the only adhesive and the only top coating that will withstand the outdoor environment and increase the durability of the veneer.

-Allow the veneer and substrate to acclimate in the same work area for 48 hours.
-This will ensure that the moisture content in the veneer and substrate has equalized.
-Begin the acclimation process by unrolling the veneer and laying it flat.
-The ideal shop environment is relative humidity of 35% and a temperature of 70° to 80°F. It may be necessary to place weights on the ends of the veneer to keep it flat while it acclimates and losses its "rolled memory".
-Contact Cement If you are using contact cement you'll only need a veneer scraper to apply the veneer.
+Contact Cement For solvent-based contact cement, it is a good idea to apply two coats (per side) with a glue roller.
+Water-based contact cement generally requires only one coat per side.
+If you are using contact cement, you'll only need a veneer scraper to apply the veneer.
 More information about the veneer scraper can be found on this page.
 A handheld roller is not suitable for applying veneer.
 It simply does not concentrate enough pressure over the contact surface to create a durable bond.
 A veneer scraper is a must!
-Be sure to scrape the entire veneer surface (scraping with the grain) to achieve a maximum strength bond.
+Be sure to scrape the entire veneer surface (scraping along the grain, never across it) to achieve a maximum strength bond.
 Most manufacturers recommend scraping the surface twice.
-Always use the centerline technique (figure 2) when using the scraper tool.
+Always use the centerline technique shown below when using the scraper tool.

 PSA Veneer Keep in mind that PSA adhesives bond instantly on contact.
 Be certain that you have the veneer positioned correctly before applying the veneer.
 After the veneer has been scraped down, no additional clamping is necessary.